magnetarpulse/neurobazaar/README.md

 cmake --build build --target install
 ```

-### Install Node and NPM
+### Install node.js and npm
-To be running the client of the visualizaiton service(s) of the Neurobazaar, you will need to have **Node version > 20.0.0** and **NPM>8.0.0**.
+To be running the client of the visualization service(s) of the Neurobazaar platform, you will need to have **node.js version > 20.0.0** and **npm version>8.0.0**.

-You can check if you have the installed Node and NPM version by the using the following commands.
-If nothing was returned, then you do not have Node or NPM installed.
-If the command does return a version, but the version does not meet the requirments ( **Node version > 20.0.0** and **NPM>8.0.0**) then I would reccomended updating or follow the steps below.
+You can check if you have installed node.js and npm by the using the following commands.
+These commands will return the version of node.js and or npm is you have them installed.
+If nothing was returned, then you do not have node.js and or npm installed.
+If the command does return a version, but the version does not meet the requirments ( **node.js version > 20.0.0** and **npm>8.0.0**) then I would recommend updating node.js/npm.
+The next section shows how you can update node.js or npm.

 ```
 node --version